meaf75/GitNity/README.md

     ![context-menu](./.github/context-menu.webp)

 ### Branching
-- branching, you can switch between git branches by clicking over the drop down at the top right corner of the GitNity window, all tracked branches will be displayed as value in the dropdown menu
+- branching, you can switch between git branches by clicking over the drop down at the top right corner of the Versionator3k window, all tracked branches will be displayed as value in the dropdown menu
     ![swith-branch](./.github/switch-branch.webp)

 - you can also create a new branch by selecting "New branch..." option in the branch dropdown.